ConAltDelete/INF221TermPaper2021/README.md

 TERM PAPER
 ==========

-The filestructure used in this repository is:
+The file structure used in this repository is:

 ```
 .\